devcontainers/devcontainers.github.io/_implementors/reference.md

 devcontainer build --workspace-folder . --push true --image-name <my_image_name>:<optional_image_version>
 ```

+You can also check out our [in-depth guide on prebuilds](/_posts/2023-08-22-prebuild.md).

 #### <a href="#labels" name="labels" class="anchor"> Metadata in image labels</a>

 You can include Dev Container configuration and Feature metadata in prebuilt images via [image labels](https://docs.docker.com/config/labels-custom-metadata/).
 This makes the image self-contained since these settings are automatically picked up when the image is referenced - whether directly, in a `FROM` in a referenced Dockerfile, or in a Docker Compose file.
 This helps prevent your Dev Container config and image contents from getting out of sync, and allows you to push updates of the same configuration to multiple repositories through a simple image reference.

-This metadata label is **automatically added** when you pre-build using the [Dev Container CLI](#npm-install) (or other spec supporting utilities like the [GitHub Action](https://github.com/marketplace/actions/devcontainers-ci) or [Azure DevOps task](https://marketplace.visualstudio.com/items?itemName=devcontainers.ci)) and includes settings from devcontainer.json and any referenced Dev Container Features.
+This metadata label is **automatically added** when you pre-build using the [Dev Container CLI](#npm-install) (or other spec supporting utilities like the [GitHub Action](https://github.com/marketplace/actions/devcontainers-ci) or [Azure DevOps task](https://marketplace.visualstudio.com/items?itemName=devcontainers.ci)) and includes settings from `devcontainer.json` and any referenced Dev Container Features.

-This allows you to have a separate **more complex** devcontainer.json you use to pre-build your image, and then a dramatically **simplified one** in one or more repositories.
+This allows you to have a separate **more complex** `devcontainer.json` you use to pre-build your image, and then a dramatically **simplified one** in one or more repositories.
 The contents of the image will be merged with this simplified devcontainer.json content at the time you create the container (see the [the spec](/implementors/spec/#merge-logic) for info on merge logic).
-But at its simplest, you can just reference the image directly in devcontainer.json for the settings to take effect:
+But at its simplest, you can just reference the image directly in `devcontainer.json` for the settings to take effect:

 ```json
 {